Solar cell: Materials sourcing

 Like many other energy generation technologies, the manufacture of solar cells, especially its rapid expansion, has many environmental and supply-chain implications.
 Global mining may adapt and potentially expand for sourcing the needed minerals which vary per type of solar cell.
 Recycling solar panels could be a source for materials that would otherwise need to be mined.

+Deployment

+China

+As of May 2018, the largest photovoltaic plant in the world is located in the Tengger desert in China.
+In 2018, China added more photovoltaic installed capacity (in GW) than the next 9 countries combined.